TBD54566975/web5-spec/README.md

 ---

+all relevant Github Issues will be tracked in the [SDK Development](https://github.com/orgs/TBD54566975/projects/29) Project.
+Issues can be associated to the project through the sidebar on an individual issue page

+---

 Work item progress is tracked using the `Status` attribute on a GH issue.
 This should automatically be reflected on the kanban view on the GH project

 ---